Audio-Technica: Technology

-One of their most famous products was a battery-operated, portable record player called Mister Disc that was sold in the U.S. in the early 1980s.
+One of their most famous products was a battery-operated, portable record player called Sound Burger (Sold in the US as Mister Disc) that was sold globally in the early 1980s.
+The model was re-launched in 2022 initially as a limited edition product, but due to overwhelming demand was made available permanently.

 In 2005, Audio-Technica developed "Uniguard", a method for making microphones resistant to radio frequency interference from cell phones, Bluetooth devices, wireless computer networks and walkie-talkies.
 13 patents were involved in bringing the feature to fruition, as company engineers modified many different elements of microphone construction and operation.
 Over 50 existing Audio-Technica microphone models have been upgraded with the new RFI-resistant technology.